Analysis: Who’s pulled ahead in UW’s quarterback competition?

 This is a legitimate quarterback competition.

-Which is something that needs to be explicitly stated, considering so many returning starters participate in “competitions” when in reality, their spot is all but assured.
+Which is something that needs to be explicitly stated, considering so many returning starters participate in “competitions” when, in reality, their spot is all but assured.
 Dylan Morris did impress in a difficult situation last season — completing 60.9% of his passes and throwing for 897 yards with six total touchdowns and three interceptions, while going 3-1 in his first four career starts.
 The redshirt sophomore from Puyallup also took the vast majority of the starting reps this spring, which certainly suggests he’s separated himself from the competition.

 Oh, and in Saturday’s spring game, he was clearly the Huskies’ most poised passer — completing 18 of 28 attempts for 125 yards and a touchdown.